-As always, MLBTR is publishing Offseason Outlooks for all 30 teams.
-This is the first post in the series.
+MLBTR is publishing Offseason Outlooks for all 30 teams.
+Click here to read the other entries in this series.

 For the first time in franchise history, the Cubs reached the playoffs in four consecutive years.
 However, a loss to the Rockies in the Wild Card game left a bitter taste in the Cubs’ mouths and the front office must make significant additions to the offense and bullpen.

 - Jason Heyward, OF: $106MM through 2023 (may opt out of contract)

 - Jon Lester, SP: $47.5MM through 2020.
 Includes mutual/vesting option for 2021.

 - Yu Darvish, SP: $101MM through 2023

 - Ben Zobrist, INF/OF: $12MM through 2019